YJW1999/Lockfree_Graph_CPP_implementation/README.md

 We assume all read and write are atomic.

 There is only 1 path.
-Firstly, a 'tmp' is read the head of linked list of vertex i, then use a while loop to go through the linkled list, all these read operations are atomic.
+Firstly, a 'cur' reads the head of linked list of vertex i, then use a while loop to go through the linkled list, all these read operations are atomic.
 Inside the while loop, there is a sub path that has a write operation.
 This relies on a comparison between two consistent variables.
 The linearization point is after atomic write operation, since it is atomic, the state keeps consistent, thus, the function is linearizable.

 5. dec_label()

 We assume all read and write are atomic, and the CAS loop is atomic.

-4.
+In the main path, a 'cur' reads the head of linked list of vertex i, then use a while loop to go through the linked list, all these read operations are atomic.
+Inside the while loop, 'tmp_weight' atomically read the weight of 'cur', 'decreased_val' is the minus of two local variable.
+Then there are two sub paths.

+In the first sub path, A CAS loop is used to change the weight of the label with the 'decreased_val', it relies on two comparisons between local_variables or consistent variables and also relies on that the decreased value is less than the weight of the edge(one of the condition is to check this).
+Inside the CAS loop, for every iteration, the value of 'tmp_weight' will be updated with an atomic read and the value of 'decreased_val' will be updated upon two local variables.
+Then, a re-comparison between decrement value and weight is done to ensure that the new weight value changed by other threads is still larger than the decrement value.
+The linearization point is after the CAS loop, and the state keeps consistent since the CAS loop is atomic, thus, this path is linearizable.

+In the second sub path, it ends the threads.
+It relies on two condition check, one condition is a comparison between two consistent variables, the other one is a comparison between an atomic read and a consistent variable, thus, this path is also linearizable.

 References: